 - Referral to on-campus support services for academic and/or personal difficulties

 - Requests for change of major into Mays Business School (i.e., on campus change of major)

 Upper-Level Business Students

-Upper-level business students (accounting, finance, management, management information systems, marketing, and supply chain management) receive advising from academic advisors for their majors.
-Refer to the following list for your upper-level major academic advisor.
+Upper-level business students (accounting, business honors, finance, management, management information systems, marketing, and supply chain management) receive academic advising from designated major advisors.
+Refer to the following list for upper-level major academic advisor contact information.